 - If you are operating the router in bridge mode you will not have the capability to pause a device.
-However you can disconnect all wired devices from the router by simply removing ethernet cables from ports 1 through 4.
+However you can disconnect all wired devices from the router by simply removing Ethernet cables from ports 1 through 4 in the back of the device.
 If the device consuming bandwidth is wireless, power it off and test for an improvement in performance.

 Band steering may be enabled on your router.
+You might want to test and enable Router Steering instead to test for performance.
 Click here for more information.

 Check your firmware version to ensure it is up to date.
 To check the latest update and see how to update click here.